-Horizontal Lifeline Systems (HLL’s) can be tricky and require the help of a “Qualified Person” to develop the design and procedures of the fall arrest system.
+Horizontal Lifeline Systems (HLL’s) can be tricky and they require the help of a “Qualified Person” to develop the design and procedures of the fall arrest system.
 Cal/OSHA Title 8. §1670.
 Personal Fall Arrest Systems, Personal Fall Restraint Systems and Positioning Devices.
 (2) Horizontal lifelines shall be designed, installed, and used, under the supervision of a qualified person, as part of a complete personal fall arrest system, which maintains a safety factor of at least two.
-The 5000lbs. rule does not apply the HLL’s.
+The 5000 lbs rule does not apply to the HLL’s.

 There are many options on the market for off the shelf fall arrest systems and most of them have great individual features; some are better than others depending on the situation.
 When choosing a HLL system for our clients we go with the system that is going to be the safest choice for that particular work situation.
 That is the only deciding factor.
 Our design team chooses the fall protection solution that is going to give our client the highest level of protection and lowest level of risk.
 In most cases this does not mean the most expensive option available.

 The first step for our team is to develop a “conceptual drawing” of the HLL system.
 This drawing will show basic layout, connection details and coverage area.
 It’s important to us that we all get on the same page as quickly as possible.
 A visual description seems to always be highly effective.